aymanggv/Noon-Data-Analysis/README.md

 ---

 7. What percent of customers were organically acquired in Jan 2025?
-(Placed first order without promo code)
+(Placed their first order without using a promo code)
 ```
 with cte as (SELECT Customer_code, MIN(Placed_at) AS first_order_date
 FROM orders